camlaedtke/camlaedtke.github.io/README.md

-# CREDIT TO ADRIAN LEAL FOR THE TEMPLATE - lealal.github.io
+# Credit to Adrian Leal for the template. lealal.github.io